HD 96919

 HD 96919, also known by its Bayer designation of z2 Carinae and the variable star designation of V371 Carinae, is a blue supergiant star in the constellation Carina.
 It lies near the Carina Nebula and at a comparable distance.
+A 5th magnitude star, it is visible to the naked eye under good observing conditions.

+In 1977, Christiaan Sterken announced his discovery that HD 96919 is a variable star.
+It was given its variable star designation in 1979.
 V371 Car is an α Cyg variable, erratically pulsating and changing brightness by a few hundredths of a magnitude.
 Periods of 10–80 days have been identified.
 It shows unusual emission lines in its spectrum, and high-velocity absorption (HVA) events, temporary spectral features that are thought to indicate localised regions of enhanced mass loss.

 HD 96919 is a B9 supergiant, possibly located 6,000 light-years from Earth.
 It is considered to be a post-red supergiant star, either evolving towards a Wolf–Rayet star or on a blue loop before returning to a cooler temperature.